Bringing Vintage Aircraft to Life since 2010

 The Fieseler Storch came to life when the Reichsluftfahrtministerium required a new aircraft which had good short take-off and landing performance, which led to Fieseler, Focke-Wulf, Messerschmitt and Siebel all submitting designs.
 Fieseler's design allowed for a three man crew, featured fixed landing gear, a high wing which incorporated Fieseler's own high-lift devices and had its power supplied by an Argus engine.

-So the next variant to enter service was the C series and a pre-production Fi 156C-0, based on the Fi 156A-1, was produced.
-The C series introduced a rear-firing 7.92mm machine-gun thanks to the glazing in the rear-cabin being raised.
-So the Fi 156C-1 would be the first production version and was used for staff transport and liaison, with the Fi 156C-2 used in two different roles depending on when they were built.
-Some would have a crew of two and a top speed of 109mph and be used for reconnaissance whilst others could carry a single stretcher for medical evacuation.
-Both of these, however, would be superseded by the Fi 156C-3 and its 'universal cockpit'.
-The C-3 also had a change of engine with the Argus As 10P engine being fitted.
-The last of the C series was the Fi 156C-5 which could carry either a drop tank or camera on its fuselage.
-With dust and sand filters installed tropical versions of the C-3 and C-5 appeared.
+The Fi 156C was the next variant and a pre-production Fi-156C-0, based on the Fi 156A-1, was produced.
+Powered by the 240-hp Argus AS 10C engine the Fi 156C-1 would have a top speed of 109 mph, range of 239 miles with a service ceiling of 15,092 ft.
+Armament was a rear-firing 7.92mm machine-gun thanks to the glazing in the rear cabin being raised.
+These were used for staff transport and liaison.
+This was followed by the Fi 156C-2 which was used in two different roles depending on when they were built.
+Some would have a crew of two and be used for reconnaissance, whilst others could carry a single stretcher for medical evacuation.
+The Fi 156C-3 had a universal cockpit and the last of the C series was the Fi 156C-5 which could carry either a drop tank or camera on its fuselage.
+With dust and sand filters installed tropical versions of the Fi 156C-3 and Fi 156C-5 appeared.

-It was to be the Fi 156D-1 which would be the last production version and as with the A & C series a pre-production version was built, designation Fi 156D-0, and whilst this versions powerplant was the Argus As 10C the production version was powered by the 10P engine.
-A tropical D-1 was also produced.
+It was to be the Fi 156D-1 which would be the last production version, powered by the Argus As 10P engine.
+A tropical Fi 156D-1 was also produced.

 An Fi 156E-0 version which was designed to operate on rough terrain never went past the pre-production version with a total of ten built.
 Morane-Saulnier built two five seat versions during the Second World War (1939 - 1945) which were for civil use and known as Fi 256.